Improved analytical modeling of the non-linear power spectrum in modified gravity cosmologies: Discussion and conclusion

 Using these three inputs, we obtained the HM-based predictions, \pkhm{} for these two MG models.
 We showed that \pkhm{} is within 5-15\% of the simulation results across the $k$-ranges, from $k = 0.01$ to $k = 1$ \MpchInv .
 However, MG signatures from these models that quantify deviations from GR are typically in itself a factor of a few dozen per cent.
 Hence, we cannot use HM predictions in its standard form to complement the expected accuracy from future LSS surveys in order to detect these MG signals.
 Additionally, similar to the case of \lcdm{}, HM also faces the consistent problem of under-prediction of power in the transition regime for both $f(R)$ and nDGP.
 These scales correspond to $k \approx 0.5$ \MpchInv.

-To get a better PS model, we further investigated, using HM, the relative ratio $\Upsilon(k) = P(k)_{\text{MG}}/P(k)_{\Lambda \text{CDM}}$, instead of employing the absolute PS amplitudes alone.
+To get a better PS model, we further investigated, using HM, the relative ratio $\Upsilon(k)_{\text{HM}} = P(k)_{\text{MG, HM}}/P(k)_{\Lambda \text{CDM, HM}}$, instead of employing the absolute PS amplitudes alone.
 From this, we obtained new analytical PS by taking a product of $\Upsilon(k)_{\text{HM}}$, with the non-linear prediction for \lcdm{}, $P(k)_{\Lambda \text{CDM}}$ (\cref{eqn:new_pk}).
 For the latter, we used \halofit{} \citep{halofit_original,halofit_improved}, as it has been a successful approach for \lcdm{} to circumvent the HM under-prediction of PS in the intermediate scales, and is widely used to analytically compute non-linear \lcdm{} PS.
 One could use other approaches for the input non-linear $P(k)_{\Lambda \text{CDM}}$ to multiply our ratio $\Upsilon_{\text{HM}}(k)$ with, and we tested one of them: \hmcode{} \citep{mead_hm_2015,hmcode2020}.
-It gave comparable accuracy as \halofit{} for our cosmology.
+The test with \hmcode{} is shown in \cref{app_sec:hf_hmcode}, and we report that it gives comparable accuracy as \halofit{} for our cosmology.

 Using this approach, we significantly improved the accuracy of PS modeling compared to standard HM prediction.
 For HM, we obtained results within 5\% accuracy with the simulation predictions for $k \leq 0.2-0.3$ \MpchInv.
 With our new approach, we now matched simulations within this accuracy for $k$ between $0.5-2.5$ \MpchInv, with the performance of the method depending on the MG model and redshift.
 The $k$-range probed in this work corresponds to the mildly non-linear and the fully non-linear regime: a range of scales crucial to constrain modern era cosmological observables.
 The sensitivity of these observables to changes in the matter PS will be very important for making powerful observational cosmological tests of the theory of gravity, or dark energy.